eclipse-archived/codewind-installer/README.md

 `add/a` - Add a new connection to the list

 > **Flags:**
 > --label value A displayable name
 > --url value The ingress URL of the PFE instance

 `update/u` - Update an existing connection

 > **Flags:**
 > --conid value The Connection ID to update
 > --label value A displayable name
 > --url value The ingress URL of the PFE instance

 `get/g` - Get a connection using its ID

 > **Flags:**
 > --conid value The Connection ID to retrieve

 `remove/rm` - Remove a connection from the list

 > **Flags:**
 > --conid value A Connection ID

 `list/ls` - List known connections

->**Note:** No additional flags
+> **Note:** No additional flags

 `reset` - Resets the connections list to a single local connection

->**Note:** No additional flags
+> **Note:** No additional flags

 ## loglevels

 > **Flags:**
 > --conid value The Connection ID of the remote Codewind installation.
 Defaults to `local`.

 > **Arguments:**
 > The log level to set, one of `error`, `warn`, `info`, `debug`, `trace`

+## remote

+Subcommands:</br>

+`list/l` - List all remote deployments of Codewind

+> **Flags:**
+> --namespace value The namespace to check (defaults to all)

 ## help